Qiubuss/Coffee-Machine/CoffeeMachine/README.md

 # Coffee-Machine

+This branch contains WIP files for the project

 It's a simple project from JetBrains Academy.
 Program let you use some easy funcion like:
 - buy coffee (espresso, latte, cappuccino),